bentong95923/staff-management-system/README.md

 ### Pre-installation
 It is required to install the gcc and g++ compiler in order to build the application. <br />
-Suggested source for compiler:
+Suggested source for compiler: <br />
 Windows - Cygwin (http://www.cygwin.com/)
-Linux - by the command as follow:
+Linux - by the command as follow: <br />
 ```
 $ sudo apt install g++
 ```